Gigs in West London

 The Hammersmith Apollo is one of London's larger venues and can hold over 5,000 people at capacity.
 Situated on Queen Caroline Street, it is a Grade II listed building which has a charming art deco exterior.
 About ten years ago, the stalls seats were upgraded to make them removable.
 This means that now some concerts have full seating, but others will have standing only in the stalls area.
 Many bands use the venue to make live recording which they later release on CD or DVD, for example Kate Bush, Kings of Leon and Dire Straits.

 The Hammersmith Ram is a pub venue on an altogether smaller scale.
-It has regular jam nights on a Wednesday where amateur musicians turn up to play together.
+It has regular jam nights on a Wednesday where amateur musicians play acoustic or electric guitar and other instruments together.
 On most Sundays you will find traditional Irish folk music being played in the pub.
 If you prefer blues, the try Brook's Blues Bar which has been building a reputation for the last ten years or so as a really good venue for promoting lesser known artists from around the world.

 Further north in West London is the biggest stadium in the country.
 Wembley stadium is used for international football fixtures, but it is also a place where large scale concerts are held occasionally.
 In the same area is Wembley Arena which is also used for live music, but on a much more regular basis.
 In recent times, a girl band like The Saturdays is just as likely to play it as a rock act like Bryan Adams.
 It was built way back in 1934, but is still going strong.
 When it is set up in concert mode, it can hold an audience of 12,500.